Roids-Fitness/RoidsFitnessDocs/README.md

 23. moment-timezone: Library extending Moment.js to support working with time zones.
 When storing data from the backend to the database, date and time objects are converted to UTC when converted to BSON.
 This is used to correctly store time in AEST.

 24. mongoose: Object Data Modeling (ODM) library for MongoDB and Node.js.
 Allows the connection between express and MongoDB.

+## User Testing
+Manual (user) testing was conducted through an evaluation form regarding the production and development aspect of the application.
+A total of 4 users completed the form, with the result show [here](https://docs.google.com/document/d/18ZbZ0F2ufvr-sh_u9Xq0s8Zapyr7ALS0006KmKZKaX0/edit).

 ## Project Outcome
 The main project outcome was that the MVP features were achieved.
 On the frontend, the home page, register page, login page, calendar page and the class details page were completed.
 On the backend, routes were completed for creating class, updating class, deleting class, retrieve user by id, updating user and deleting user in additional to the functionality of the frontend which were: